 You can use Container Registry Enterprise Edition to build multi-arch container images.
 For more information, see Build a multi-arch container image.

-If you want to run big data jobs without the need to worry about cluster resource O&M, see Run Spark jobs on ARM-based virtual nodes.
+If you want to run big data jobs without performing O&M on cluster resources, see Run Spark jobs on ARM-based virtual nodes.